HaDo1802/local-first-data-transformation/README.md

 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
 Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.

 ---
+## 📖 Project Overview

+This project involves:

+1. **Data Architecture**: Designing a Modern Data Warehouse Using Medallion Architecture **Bronze**, **Silver**, and **Gold** layers.
+2. **ETL Pipelines**: Extracting, transforming, and loading data from source systems into the warehouse.
+3. **Data Modeling**: Developing fact and dimension tables optimized for analytical queries.
+4. **Analytics & Reporting**: Creating SQL-based reports and dashboards for actionable insights.

+🎯 The project is structured to discuss these topics:
+- Data Architect
+- ETL Pipeline Developer
+- Data Modeling

+---
 ## 🏗️ Data Architecture

 The data architecture for this project follows Medallion Architecture **Bronze**, **Silver**, and **Gold** layers: